-Robert Shegog is the current president and COO of the Recorder Media Group.
+Robert Shegog is the current President and CEO of the Recorder Media Group.
 Shegog has been instrumental in building continuity across all of the company's products and amplifying community engagement strategies.
-He and his team continue to usher a new era of leadership with the charge to extend the rich legacies of the newspaper and magazine for generations to come.
+He and his team continue to usher in a new era of leadership with the charge to extend the rich legacies of the Indianapolis Recorder and Indiana Minority Business Magazine for generations to come by better utilizing the online platforms for both publications.

-Indianapolis is the 13th largest city in the United States, and the second largest city in the Midwest.
-In 2017, the population of Indianapolis was 863,002, making it one of the fastest growing regions in the United States.
+Indianapolis is the 16th largest city in the United States, and the second largest city in the Midwest.
+In 2020, the population of Indianapolis was 887,732, making it one of the fastest growing regions in the United States.
 It is by-far one of our country's most livable big cities.

 For those who reside and work here, Indianapolis has a quality about it that makes even the heart of a bustling downtown feel like home.
-Indianapolis is comprised of 352,164 households, with an average of 2.44 people living in each household.
+Indianapolis is comprised of 372,358 households, with an average of 2.51 people living in each household.
 These households can be broken down into various family types:

-- Married with children 18.4%
+- Married with children 13.5%

-- Married without children 22.8%
+- Married without children 21.6%

-- Single parents 11.8%
+- Single parents 11.1%

-- Living alone 31 .8%
+- Living alone 37.7%

 - Other 15.2%